nagyuk/cooperative-tapping/docs/experiment.md

 # Experiment Documentation

-This document describes the cooperative tapping experiment implemented in this project.
+This document describes the **windowless** cooperative tapping experiment implemented in this project.

 ## Experiment Overview

 The cooperative tapping experiment is designed to study the rhythmic interaction between a human participant and a computer model.
+This implementation operates entirely through console interface with PTB audio backend for millisecond-precision timing.
+Participants perform the experiment with closed eyes (瞑目) as required by the experimental protocol.
 The experiment consists of two stages:

 1. **Stage 1 (Metronome Stage)**: A fixed-interval metronome plays a series of beats to establish the rhythm.
 2. **Stage 2 (Interactive Stage)**: The participant and computer take turns tapping in an alternating pattern.